plotly/plotly.py/doc/python/axes.md

 *New in 5.14*

 With `labelalias`, you can specify replacement text for specific tick and hover labels.
 In this example, the dataset has the values of "Sat" and "Sun" in the day column.
-By setting `labelalias=dict(Sat= "Saturday", Sun="Sunday")`, we swap these out for "Saturday" and "Sunday".
+By setting `labelalias=dict(Sat="Saturday", Sun="Sunday")`, we swap these out for "Saturday" and "Sunday".

 ```python
 import plotly.express as px